Low-Power Deeply Embedded RISC-V Processor

 Configuration Options for Broad Application Support

 The processor core can be configured to meet different application requirements.
-It can optionally support user and supervisor privilege modes, as well as the ISA extensions for Compressed Instructions (C), Integer Multiplication and Division instructions (M), Atomic Instructions (A), User-Level Interrupts (N), Control and Status Register (Zicsr), and Instruction-Fetch Fence (Zifencei).
-Support for the single-precision floating-point (F) ISA extension can also be added upon request.
+It can optionally support user and supervisor privilege modes, as well as the ISA extensions for Compressed Instructions (C), Integer Multiplication and Division Instructions (M), Atomic Instructions (A), User-Level Interrupts (N), Control and Status Register (Zicsr), and Instruction-Fence (Zifencei).
+Support for the single-precision floating-point (F), double-precision floating-point (D). and code size reduction (Zc) ISA extensions can also be added upon request.

 Compact & Energy Efficient

-Designed for low power the BA51 is compact and enables advanced power management.
-Under its minimal configuration, the processor size is just 16k gates, and even when most of the optional features are enabled, its size is in the order of 50k gates.
-This small silicon footprint is critical for minimizing leakage currents during idle or standby modes and for reducing dynamic power consumption.
-The BA51 also enables dynamic clock gating or power shut-off of unused modules, and also software or hardware controller dynamic frequency scaling of the bus and the CPU.
+Designed for low energy consumption, the BA53 is compact and enables advanced power management.
+Under its minimal configuration, the processor size is just 20k gates This small silicon footprint is critical for minimizing leakage currents during idle or standby modes and for reducing dynamic power consumption.
+The BA53 also enables dynamic clock gating or power shut-off of unused modules, and dynamic frequency scaling of the bus and the CPU.
+The carefully designed and balanced pipeline allows clocking the BA53 with clock frequencies exceeding 1GHz even on a 16nm technology.

 Easy Integration and Low Risk

-The processor core uses AMBA™, AXI-4 and low-latency Quick-access Memory (QMEM) interfaces for fetching instructions and accessing data and peripherals, while the debug unit connects to an external JTAG/TAP controller via an APB port.
+The processor core uses AMBA® AXI-4 and low-latency Quick-access Memory (QMEM) interfaces for fetching instructions and accessing data and peripherals.
+The debug unit connects to an external JTAG/TAP controller via an APB port.

-Part of the family of processor cores available from CAST for nearly ten years and used by hundreds of customers, the BA51 IP core has been designed for easy reuse and integration has been rigorously verified, and is LINT-clean, scan-ready and silicon-proven.
-It is available in Verilog source code for ASICs or targeted netlists for FPGAs
+Part of the family of processor cores available from CAST for nearly ten years and used by hundreds of customers, the BA53 IP core has been designed for easy reuse and integration.
+It has been rigorously verified and is LINT-clean, scan-ready, and silicon-proven.
+It is available in Verilog source code for ASICs or FPGAs